scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 The following methods work on all of the sequence types, including `List`, `Vector`, `ArrayBuffer`, etc., but these examples use a `List` unless otherwise specified.

->As a very important note, none of these methods mutate the collection that they’re called on.
+>As a very important note, none of the methods on `List` mutate the list.
 They all work in a functional style, meaning that they return a new collection with the modified results.